rachank/rock-paper-scissors-2/README.md

 The rules of the game are the same as the original version.
 Rock beats scissors, scissors beats paper, and paper beats rock.

 This game is targeted for people who have an interest in gaming.
-The additional graphics also incorrporate some more fun into the game.
-The game lists the rules and instructions at the beginning with a little historical fact on the game origins.
+The additional graphics also incorrporate some more interest and fun into the game.
+The game lists the rules and instructions at the beginning with a few small historical facts on the origins of the game for those who might be interested.

 [View the live project here.](https://rachank.github.io/rock-paper-scissors-2/)